 - We uniquely identify each and every souvenir plot that we sell with latitude, longitude and OS co-ordinates

-- Our nature reserve holds the Trip Advisor Certificate of Excellence, with hundreds of 5 star reviews
+- Our nature reserve has hundreds of 5 star reviews

 - Our nature reserve is an official 4* tourist attraction with Visit Scotland, Scotland’s national tourist board